 Values of these variables are based on the procedures that were used to select the sample.
 In PCSample, schools are selected using implicit stratification that is based on school enrollment size.
-Sampling strata for SUDAAN consist of either a single certainty school or pairs (or triplets) of noncertainty schools are grouped according to the order of sample selection.
+Sampling strata for SUDAAN consist of either a single certainty school or pairs (or triplets) of noncertainty schools.
+Pairs (or triplets) of noncertainty schools are grouped according to the order of sample selection.
 PSU's are comprised of classes within schools for certainty strata and schools within pairs (or triplets) for noncertainty strata.
 More details on the definition of these variables is provided in Appendix A.